 “The beginning.”
 Mark is the only Gospel that has anything like the phrase, “the beginning of the Good News of Jesus Christ.”
-Yet when we understand that Mark is the Gospel that portrays Jesus Christ as the Servant of God, we can see that the phrase fits perfectly with the purpose of Mark (see commentary on “the Good News of Jesus Christ” on Mark 1:1 as to why there are four Gospels).
+Yet when we understand that Mark is the Gospel that portrays Jesus Christ as the Servant of God, we can see that the phrase fits perfectly with the purpose of Mark (see commentary below on “the Good News of Jesus Christ” as to why there are four Gospels).
 Jesus Christ’s ministry as the obedient and suffering Servant of God came to an end with his death, which is why in the Gospel of Mark, Jesus never appears after his death.
 He was resurrected, not as a servant, but as Lord of all.
 But the Good News of Jesus Christ did not end with his death.
 It continued with his resurrection, his ascension, and now with his ministry from heaven.
 Thus Mark, which portrays Jesus as the Servant of God, only gives us the “beginning” of the Good News concerning him.
 In contrast to Jesus’ ministry as a Servant, which came to an end, his ministry as King (Matthew); human man (Luke); and Son of God (John) continues to this day, and Matthew, Luke, and John all have post-resurrection appearances of Jesus Christ.

 Some scholars have suggested that the word “beginning” is referring to the start of Jesus’ ministry, as if the verse read, “This is the way the Good News of Jesus begins.”
 However, that cannot be correct.
 The “Good News” of Jesus began many years before John the Baptist came on the scene.
 At his birth about 30 years before, the angel announced that Jesus birth was “Good News” (Luke 2:10).